Strategy: Incorporate constructive alignment

 - Decide if/how you will enable students to ask you questions during the exam.
 Also clarify if and how you will respond.

-Research does not support the idea that more cheating occurs in online courses.
-However, the nature of the academic misconduct may change.
-There might be more use of unauthorized materials or unauthorized third parties.
 As educators, our role includes assessing in ways that are appropriate and fair for the learning environment.
 Using the above principles can help to mitigate concerns about academic integrity.

 - Whether in face-to-face or online learning environments, conversations about academic integrity should happen early and often.